TorontoClimbingClub/tcc-deal-buddy/AVANTLINK_SETUP.md

 npm run dev
 ```

-### Step 2: Verify Configuration
+### Step 2: Configure Merchants
-1. Open the application in your browser
+1. Open the application and go to the **Merchant Setup** tab
-2. If configured correctly, you should see:
+2. Add your target merchant IDs (the ones you found in Step 3 above)
-   - Quick search buttons (Electronics, Clothing, etc.)
+3. Enter both the Merchant ID and a friendly name for each merchant
-   - No "API not configured" warning messages
+4. You can add up to 2 merchants for focused tracking

-   - Products should load when searching
+### Step 3: Test Sale Tracking

-### Step 3: Test API Calls
+1. Switch to the **Sale Tracker** tab
-1. Try the quick search buttons
+2. Click "Find Sale Items" to search for current deals
-2. Use the search bar to look for specific products
+3. Use "Clearance Items" and "Discounted Items" for specific searches
-3. Check browser console for any API errors
+4. Check browser console for any API errors

 ## API Rate Limits